W. J. Lincoln: Early life and career

 Lincoln was born in Melbourne, the only son of Thomas and Esther Lincoln, and was brought up in St Kilda.
+Thomas Lincoln was a middle class merchant, a partner in the firm Lincoln, Stuart and Company.

 Playwright

-He began as a playwright his first credit seemingly One Summer's Eve (1890).
+Lincoln began as a playwright his first credit seemingly One Summer's Eve (1890).
 He wrote the play The Bush King which debuted in London in 1893 and in Melbourne in 1894.
 This play would later be rewritten by Alfred Dampier, a version which premiered in 1901 and became very successful over the following decade, being adapted into the popular film Captain Midnight, the Bush King (1911).

 Lincoln wrote the one act plays After Sundown (1896) and An Affair of Honour (1897).
 He wrote another play The Power of Wealth (1900) which was also performed by Dampier, though with less success than The Bush King.
 He wrote the book to the pantomime Little Red Riding Hood.
+Lincoln appears to have worked with the Alfred Dampier Company from 1901 to 1904.

 Manager

 Lincoln first became involved with the film industry for J. C Williamson, managing his Anglo-American Bio-Tableau in 1904 to 1905.

 He then managed the Australasian tour of the Gaiety Company for Williamson.
 While doing this he received notice to meet up with Clement Mason who had film of the Russo-Japanese War.
 Lincoln toured with this and some other films throughout Western Australia.
 It was a massive success with the public.

 According to Lincoln's obituary "He worked with Meynell, Gunn and Clarke in their early days" (the Meynell and Gunn Dramatic Company).
 He did this from 1906 to 1909.
 In 1907 Harold Bessett went bankrupt.
 He blamed Lincoln, his manager, but Lincoln denied this.
 He then became the theatrical manager of Miss Lancashire Ltd which toured Australia; this production starred Florence Baines.
 Lincoln also worked as an advertising copywriter for The Bulletin.

 According to one newspaper report he produced and directed the feature film The Story of the Kelly Gang (1907) but this seems doubtful.
 Lincoln himself attributed the direction to Sam Crews.

+According to historian Mary Bateman, "By 1909, he [Lincoln] was well versed in almost every facet of the theatrical and moving picture world.
+He was not, however, noted for his business acumen.
+One of his difficulties, wrote Theatre, was detail; he could never itemize an expense account...
+[He] had a good sense of humour.
+He was probably at his best writing plays and promoting companies in the grand manner, and forgetting about the tedious detail."

-In 1909 he became manager of the Paradise of Living Pictures movie theatre in St Kilda, Melbourne, Victoria, one of the earliest moving picture palaces in Melbourne.
+In 1909 Lincoln became manager of the Paradise of Living Pictures movie theatre in St Kilda, Melbourne, one of the earliest moving picture palaces in Melbourne.
 He had begun to write and direct films for show in the theatre.